 Other memorable blog names for me are:

-7 Ways to Choose a Blog Name for Your Mom Blog
+7 Blog Name Ideas to Come Up With a Blog Name for Your Mom Blog

 1. Use Unrelated Words

 People feel that blog names need to encompass everything that a blog is about or stands for.

 That’s not the case.